erwindeg/eventdriven-examples/WORKSHOP.md

 # Part 1: Reactive operators
 ## Exercise Mono subscribe()
 The subscribe method is not a reactive operator, it will actually execute your reactive statement.
-It is possible to pass a Consumer (or Lambda, since Consumer is an Functional interface) to the subscribe method.
+It is possible to pass a Consumer (or Lambda, since Consumer is a Functional interface) to the subscribe method.
-The consumer can then handle the outputs from the reactive statement.
-Since we subscribe to a Mono, the consumer is called 0 or 1 times.
+Then, the consumer can handle the outputs from the reactive statement.
+Since we subscribe to a Mono, the consumer is called 0 or 1 time.

 This example will print "Hello World!":
 ```java